Cloud Face / Shinseungback Kimyonghun (2015)

-For the festival a networked camera will survey the skies above Grizedale Forest collecting the faces from the Cumbrian skies.
-These will be displayed online and in the visitor centre during the festival.
+For the festival a networked camera surveyed the skies above Grizedale Forest collecting the faces from the Cumbrian skies and was displayed online and in the visitor centre during the festival.

 Shinseungback Kimyonghun is an artistic duo based in Seoul consisting of Shin Seung Back and Kim Yong Hun.
 Their collaborative practice explores social and cultural impacts of technology.

 This project has been funded with support from the European Commission.
 This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.